wml09001/MTGPriceChecker/README.md

 ## Installation
 Installation can be done in Android Studio with a pull request with this repo.
 Compile and viola!
-Deploying the app into the App store will be done at a later time.
+Deploying the app into the App store will be done at a later time when more features are added.